abhikinnera74/guidaroowix/src/LOCATION_INTEGRATION_GUIDE.md

 # Interactive Map Location Integration Guide

 ## Overview
-This document outlines the complete implementation of interactive map location selection for the guide booking system.
+This document outlines the complete implementation of interactive map location selection using **OpenStreetMap and Leaflet** - completely free, no API keys required!

 ## Features Implemented